eleev/extensions-kit/README.md

 ```
 ## Manual
 You can always use `copy-paste` the sources method 😄.
 Or you can compile the framework and include it with your project.

+# ✏️ Notes
+- Technically you may reuse the majority of the extensions for `macOS`, `watchOS` and `tvOS`, even without the direct support of those `OSs`
+- The description says that this framework contains extensions for `macOS`, `watchOS` and `tvOS`.
+As it was pointed out, its the work in progress.
+However, technically you can reuse the majority of the extensions, but it can be done only manually at the moment

+# 🗺 Roadmap
+These are the goals that need to be achieved over time:

+- [ ] Add `macOS` framework target
+- [ ] Add `watchOS` framework target
+- [ ] Add `tvOS` framework target
+- [ ] Refactor the extensions into common `Sources` group, in order to be able to share them across different targets
+- [ ] Added unit test coverage and keep it at a high level
+- [ ] Add `TravisCI` support
+- [ ] Completely cover the framework with docs and sample code

 # 🍱 Categories
 List of categories for convenient navigation.
 The `numbers` represent total number of extensions for a given category + custom types.
 Each extension file may contain a number of extensions, grouped by a category.